A matrix product algorithm for stochastic dynamics on networks, applied to non-equilibrium Glauber dynamics

-In the last years, we have seen increased efforts of statistical physicists to tackle stochastic dynamical processes in networks in order to study various phenomena \cite{Barrat2008,Newman2010} such as ordering processes, the spreading of epidemics and opinions, synchronization, collective behavior in social networks, stability under perturbations, or avalanche dynamics.
+\Section{Introduction} In recent years, we have seen increased efforts by statistical physicists to tackle stochastic dynamical processes in networks in order to study various phenomena \cite{Barrat2008,Newman2010} such as ordering processes, the spreading of epidemics and opinions, synchronization, collective behavior in social networks, stability under perturbations, or avalanche dynamics.

 A drastic simplification can be achieved when short cycles in the network, defined by interaction terms, are very rare.
 This is the case for locally tree-like graphs such as random regular graphs, Erd\H{o}s-R\'{e}ny graphs, and Gilbert graphs.
 For such random graphs with $N$ vertices, almost all cycles have length $\gtrsim\log N$ such that their effect is negligible in the thermodynamic limit \cite{Mezard2009}.
 For static problems, this has been exploited in the so-called cavity method \cite{Mezard2001-20}, where conditional nearest-neighbor probabilities are computed iteratively within the Bethe-Peierls approximation.
-The method was very successfully applied to study for example equilibrium properties of spin glasses \cite{Mezard2001-20}, computationally hard satisfiability problems \cite{Mezard2002-297,Mezard2002-66}, and random matrix ensembles \cite{Rogers2008-78}.
+The method was very successfully applied to study, for example, equilibrium properties of spin glasses \cite{Mezard2001-20}, computationally hard satisfiability problems \cite{Mezard2002-297,Mezard2002-66}, and random matrix ensembles \cite{Rogers2008-78}.